delaford/game/README.md

 ## Getting Started

+> You can view a video-tutorial of this getting started guide [located here](https://www.youtube.com/watch?v=5a69TEEJ-oY).

 ### 1. Website

 First, using your terminal or Sequel Pro or PHPMyAdmin (or whatever), create your `MySQL` database.